Rosetta Stone: Learn Languages

 By Jeff Mincey

-Among all language learning apps, Rosetta Stone takes a unique approach — one which I find to be very useful and valuable.
-It provides visual associations with words and sentences, and it teaches grammar through practice rather than through dry paragraphs of text.
+Update: I would love to see more content added to the Spanish curriculum. —————- Among all language learning apps, Rosetta Stone takes a unique approach — one which I find to be very useful and valuable.
+It provides visual associations with words and sentences, and it teaches grammar through usage and practice rather than through dry paragraphs of explanatory text.
 I’m not sure I would use this app as my sole source for learning, but it is an excellent supplement to other resources, and it is definitely moving me forward in my language learning journey.
+Also, while no speech recognition is perfect, and while I notice that a number of people are critical of the speech recognition in Rosetta Stone, I actually find it to be among the best in the industry.
 I can say without hesitation that Rosetta Stone earns a place in the top tier of all language learning apps.
 And it’s vastly superior to Duolingo — on multiple counts.
-My main criticism is in regard to the listening and speaking exercises of this app.
+My main criticism is threefold.
+First, when using a large iPad in landscape mode, as the sample sentences get longer (at least for Spanish), the text is often truncated.
+Sometimes the font size is reduced so that all the text can been seen, but not always.
+And this happens VERY often.
+So some QA (quality assurance) testing is in order.
+Second, there is a problem in regard to the listening and speaking exercises of this app.
 As the user moves deeper in the curriculum, Rosetta Stone will sometimes decline to provide text or audio for an image, requiring the user then to infer what should be said based on the context.
-And this is not a guessing game.
+And this is not supposed to be a guessing game.
 Other times, Rosetta Stone will provide audio but no text, and the user must then remember what was said in order to repeat it, and where the spoken sentence is very long, the user may not remember all the words.
 And this is not a memory game either.
 For example, in one Spanish exercise, Rosetta Stone flashed this on screen for a moment: “Estoy buscando una foto de una cascada para mi esposa. ¿Tiene idea de dónde puedo buscar?”
 Then no sooner than this text had appeared, it was gone, and the user was supposed to have repeated it word for word (from memory).
 I understand the need to memorize vocabulary.
 But I already know the vocabulary of this quoted text.
 I know also its verb conjugations and other grammar.
 But I couldn’t memorize the two sentences on the spot.
+So as a result, Rosetta Stone marks it as an error.
 People who want to play memory games will not go to the education section of the App Store.
-How well the user infers what should be said, or how well the user remembers what was spoken, in no way measures (or improves) listening and speaking skills.
+How well the user infers what should be said, or how well the user remembers what is spoken, in no way measures (or improves) listening and speaking skills.
 All the same, aside from my criticism above, Rosetta Stone is definitely worth the subscription fee, and I strongly recommend it.
-I use it daily.
+I have no regrets in making a lifetime purchase of this app.
+And I use it daily.
+I highly recommend it.

 5